ronaldbosma/memoryfeed/docs/azure/testing-azure-apim-apis-with-swagger-ui.md

 As an alternative, you could configure a bearer security scheme so the user can configure the bearer JWT token.
 See the snippet below.
-The user will has to retrieve the access token another way.
+The user has to retrieve the access token another way.
 E.g. via Postman or an HTTP file.

 ```json
 "components": {